 A home that relies to some degree on solar power is inherently reducing its pollution footprint.
-Solar panels do not burn any fossil fuel, as they rely only on sunlight to produce electricity.
-This means that solar power does not produce any harmful emissions, such as greenhouse gasses, and does not contribute to global warming or acid rain.
+Solar panels for your home do not burn any fossil fuel, as they rely only on sunlight to produce electricity.
+Solar power does not produce any harmful emissions, such as greenhouse gasses, and does not contribute to global warming or acid rain.
 Replacing the traditional system of power plants with solar panels would reduce the cases of respiratory and even cardiovascular illnesses that occur due to air pollution.
 In addition, solar panels lack the moving parts found in wind energy systems, which means that solar power also does not present any threats to birds.

 A home with solar panels will sell for a higher price than other homes that do not have them.
 According to a study done in January 2015 by the Lawrence Berkeley National Laboratory, the sale price of a home with a solar array goes up by an average of $15,000.
-That comes out to an additional four dollars of resale value per watt of power produced by the installed solar energy system.
-This pertains primarily to homes with panels that have already been fully paid for.
+That figure comes out to an additional $4 of resale value per watt of power produced by the installed solar energy system.
+This resale value pertains primarily to homes with panels that have already been fully paid for.

 Homes with solar panels installed enjoy a varying level of energy independence.
 Inherently, these homes will enjoy strong protection from utility cost increases.
 Depending on the utility, a home with solar panels may also become a generator of electricity by selling power back to the grid.
 Homeowners will often also install batteries that can store electricity for use when it’s cloudy or during power outages.
 Although this option is more expensive, a sufficiently powerful system of batteries and solar panels can enable a home to run without relying on the grid at all.